Logline

 The Story

-At its heart, Size Queen follows four queer men in Los Angeles navigating love, sex, identity, family, and ambition in present-day Los Angeles.
-This short film offers a glimpse into a larger series exploring modern queer friendships and the search for connection.
+Size Queen follows four queer men in Los Angeles as they navigate love, identity, friendship, and ambition in the present day.
+The short film offers a focused introduction to a larger series exploring modern queer friendship and the search for connection in a city built on image and aspiration.

 -